himanshu9178/Yoshop-Data-Analysis-Tasks/README.md

-# Web scraping websites and making visualizations using power BI
+# Web scraping sites and making visualizations using power BI